neo4j-product-examples/aura-graph-analytics/manufacturing/README.md

-# Managing Risk in a Manufacturing Plant with Neo4j Graph Analytics
+# Managing Risk in a Manufacturing Plant

 This notebook shows how to model a manufacturing workflow in Neo4j and apply Graph Analytics to find structural risks, operational bottlenecks, and machine similarities.